alifirhas/cmdk-revision/src/503-519/519-Prophecy.md

 "Is this the sphere that can seal the soul of the archangel?"
 Auriel asked curiously.
 Her voice sounded so gentle, like a harmonious movement, unforgettable.

-Tyrael nodded and said "Yes, if my guess is correct, the trembling of the sphere is that the devil Osiris is trying to contact this sphere, and Osiris will use it as a beacon to open the portal directly enter high heaven."
+Tyrael nodded and said "Yes, if my guess is correct, the trembling of the sphere is that the devil Osiris is trying to contact this sphere, and Osiris will use it as a beacon to open the portal directly enter High Heaven."

 "This sphere can no longer fall into the hands of any demons!"
 Imperius snorted coldly "If the Demon King Osiris wants to open the gate of abyss to summon demons, it will be wishful thinking!
 After he appears, we will kill him first, without giving him any chance to open the gate of abyss.
 After defeating him, they will recover the sphere and try to erase the space-time beacon on it.
 In this way, the next time the demon will stop trying to use it for teleportation."

 "This is exactly why I brought it back!"
-Tyrael nodded and said solemnly "Osiris set up a conspiracy for me, so that I had to expose the location of the high heaven to him, but as long as By defeating him with absolute power, we can break this conspiracy!"
+Tyrael nodded and said solemnly "Osiris set up a conspiracy for me, so that I had to expose the location of the High Heaven to him, but as long as By defeating him with absolute power, we can break this conspiracy!"

-Auriel also nodded and said: "Fortunately, ordinary low-level demons can't open the portal in the space where the high-level heaven is located, and the seven demon kings are still recovering their power, so we are only Just need to guard against Osiris..."
+Auriel also nodded and said: "Fortunately, ordinary low-level demons can't open the portal in the space where the High Heaven is located, and the seven demon kings are still recovering their power, so we are only Just need to guard against Osiris..."

 Imperius looked at Itherael, who had not spoken, and asked, "Has your destiny scroll displayed any content?"